National Cancer Institute

 - The risk of Hodgkin lymphoma increases as much as 50-fold over the general population in patients with autoimmune lymphoproliferative syndrome.

 - Although it is not an AIDS-defining malignancy, the incidence of Hodgkin lymphoma appears to be increased in HIV-infected individuals, including children.

 The following presenting features of Hodgkin lymphoma result from direct or indirect effects of nodal or extranodal involvement and/or constitutional symptoms related to cytokine release from Reed-Sternberg cells.

 - Approximately 80% of patients present with painless adenopathy, most commonly involving the supraclavicular or cervical area.

-- The remaining 15% to 20% of patients will have noncontiguous extranodal involvement (stage IV).
+- Fifteen percent to 20% of patients will have noncontiguous extranodal involvement (stage IV).
 The most common sites of extranodal involvement are the lung, liver, bones, and bone marrow.

 - Nonspecific constitutional symptoms including fatigue, anorexia, weight loss, pruritus, night sweats, and fever occur in approximately 25% of patients.

 - Three specific constitutional (B) symptoms that have been correlated with prognosisâunexplained fever (temperature above 38.0Â°C orally), unexplained weight loss (10% of body weight within the 6 months preceding diagnosis), and drenching night sweatsâare commonly used to assign risk in clinical trials.